sprksocial/server/services/appview/README.md

 - `GET /xrpc/so.sprk.actor.getProfile` - Get profile details for an actor
 - `GET /xrpc/so.sprk.actor.searchActors` - Search for actors

+### Graph Routes
+- `GET /xrpc/so.sprk.graph.getFollowers` - Get followers for an actor
+- `GET /xrpc/so.sprk.graph.getFollows` - Get accounts an actor follows

 ### Feed Routes
 - `GET /xrpc/so.sprk.feed.getPosts` - Get post objects from URIs
 - `GET /xrpc/so.sprk.feed.getAuthorFeed` - Get a post and all replies to it